Vauxhall's Qashqai-fighter could well have winning style

 It's a mid-sized SUV, with seating for five, and comes equipped with a raft of driver technology, as Vauxhall races to catch up with its opposition in the hotly contested family car market.

-Autonomous emergency braking, driver drowsiness alert and park assist will be available across the range, which will be aggressively prices and generously equipped.
+Autonomous emergency braking, driver drowsiness alert and park assist are available across the range, which is aggressively prices and generously equipped.

 Looking good, packed with tech